|Birthdate||July 28, 1989|

 On November 22, 2008, Broner made it 4-0 by stopping Terrance Jett in six rounds in his Las Vegas debut on the Ricky Hatton vs Paul Malignaggi undercard, and 14 days later he was back in Vegas, taking out Scott Furney in just 74 seconds.

 2009 continued Broner’s hit parade as he scored impressive decision wins over Jose Lugo, Eric Ricker, and Fernando Quintero, showing that he’s more than just a knockout artist.
-That doesn’t mean that Broner has abandoned his home run swing though, as he also found time to knock out five foes last year, including 15-1 prospect William Kickett, who the Cincinnati product halted in six rounds in June.
+That doesn’t mean that Broner abandoned his home run swing though, as he also found time to knock out five foes in 2009, including 15-1 prospect William Kickett, who the Cincinnati product halted in six rounds.

 On January 23, 2010, Broner began his third calendar year as a pro with a fourth round TKO of Roberto Acevedo to improve to 14-0 with 11 KOs, and after halting Rafael Lora in a single round less than four months later, he won his first pro title with a sixth round TKO of Carlos Claudio on June 19th that earned him the vacant WBC Youth Intercontinental crown.